 The quickest way to calculate the conversion rate would be to divide the visitors by the number of sale transactions or any other parameter you are considering.
 You have your website’s conversion.

 Let us understand with an example.
 There have been 50,000 visits to your homepage in a month, and 500 of them have made purchases.
 So, your online sales conversion rate is 1%.
 Similarly, from these 50,000 visitors, 2000 have subscribed to your email database; here, your conversion rate is 4%.
 You have to design strategies to improve and optimize these numbers for higher revenue generation.

 The solution can be increasing the visitors, offering a wide range of assortment, complimentary product samples, add-on products to improve the basket size, discounts and offers, sign up more email subscription, working on enhancing browsing experience, better check out process, easy return policies, quicker deliveries, customer satisfaction and more.

 There are several ways to enhance the conversion rate on your eCommerce site.
 Here are some tried and tested ways to ensure the improvement in ratio.

 1. Ideas to Optimize Homepage

 1.1.
 Simplify the Experience: A cluttered homepage with too much information is an eyesore.
-Keep it simple and browsing friendly.
+Please keep it simple and browsing-friendly.

 1.2.
-Real-Time Purchases, Coupon Codes, and More: A real-time purchase tracker can give confidence to the buyer about the popularity of the product.
+Real-Time Purchases, Coupon Codes, and More: A real-time purchase tracker can give the buyer confidence about the product’s popularity.
 Offer coupon codes and lucrative discounts for closure in the stipulated time frame.